Church Volunteers: How to Attract and Keep Them

 Volunteers are the only human beings on the face of the earth who reflect this nation’s compassion, unselfish caring, patience, and just plain loving one another. ~ Erma Bombeck

-Church volunteers…the very phrase calls to mind a sweet senior citizen who makes coffee for fellowship hour, helps out in the nursery and sends cards to shut-ins.
-They are familiar, welcoming faces for congregation members and a blessing for harried clergy and church staff.
+Church volunteers.
+The very phrase calls to mind a sweet senior citizen who makes coffee for fellowship hour helps out in the nursery and sends cards to shut-ins.
+They are familiar, welcoming faces for congregation members and a blessing for busy clergy and church staff.
 Change, however, is all around us these days.
-Church volunteers, and the churches they serve, are changing.
-More organizations are relying on volunteers and asking them to perform more challenging tasks; highly skilled volunteers are at a premium.
+Church volunteers and the churches they serve are changing.
+More organizations are relying on volunteers and asking them to do more challenging tasks; highly skilled volunteers are at a premium.
 Recognizing the important role volunteers play and nurturing that relationship are more important than ever.

 Best Methods for Attracting and Keeping Church Volunteers